 4. Chip Fork

 A chip fork is one of the cheapest forks because it is frequently used for takeaway chips and fish.
 You will probably throw it away right after each use.
 This fork style consists of two tines and is often made from plastic or wood.

-You will mostly find a chip fork attached to your fast foods, such as chips, French fries, and currywurst.
+You will mostly find a chip fork attached to your fast food servings, such as chips, French fries, and currywurst.
 It assists in keeping your fingers clean when serving your foods with sauces, mayonnaises, or even grease.